ParkfieldCommerce/shopify-devtools/README.md

 #### Features
 * Any SCSS you write will be compressed and autoprefixed!
-* You can write ES6 JavaScript that will be passed through [Babel](https://babeljs.io/) and be minified!
+* You can write ES6 JavaScript that goes through [Babel](https://babeljs.io/) and compresses!
 * `theme watch` will run from this folder!
-* Vendor folder for css and js!
+* Vendor folder for CSS and JS!

 #### Installation
 * Clone this repo in your theme root